n6garcia/EonCalc/README.md

 # ChatGPT 4.0

+Here are some thoughts on the equations and expressions you've written:

     Imaginary Unit and Euler's Identity: You mention relations like e^i = +/- 1, which seems inspired by Euler's identity eiπ+1=0eiπ+1=0.
 You might be proposing alternative forms or interpretations of these fundamental relationships.

-Scratch Work and Theorems

-Here are some thoughts on the equations and expressions you've written:

     Hypothesis on Unit Element: You're proposing ii as a unit element for irrational and imaginary numbers, a novel idea that might require redefinition of operations in those number sets.

     Algebraic Structures: You have matrices like [i,1∣1,i][i,1∣1,i] and [i,e∣e,i][i,e∣e,i].
 It's unclear if these represent transformations, solutions, or something else.
 Clarifying the operations and contexts could be helpful.

     Group Theory: You're exploring group-like structures, as seen in expressions like e2=∣+>1e2=∣+>1.
 Clarifying how these relate to traditional group theory concepts (identity, inverses, operations) would aid understanding.

-Recommendations for Development

-    Formalize Definitions: Provide clear definitions and properties of the new constructs you're introducing (e.g., informal numbers, {hard dirac}).

     Clarify Notations: Since you're introducing new symbols (=|, |=|, etc.), it would be helpful to formalize their meanings and applications.